-\\ Finally, we test the membrane response in \textit{Conf.
-2}.
+Finally, we test the membrane response in \textit{Conf.~2}.
 Specifically, in this configuration, the AM-modulated near-IR beam induces the membrane oscillation, which is probed via the mid-IR beam kept at constant working conditions with a fixed optical power of~\SI{6.2}{mW} (Fig.~\ref{fig:resonance_peak_AM_mod_NIR}).
 As described in section~\ref{sec:Exp_setup}, the AM modulation of the near-IR light is obtained by externally driving the AOM via the lock-in amplifier.
 Moreover, to reconstruct the resonance peak, the AM modulation is swept in the frequency range of the membrane resonance.
-The procedure is repeated for different values of AM modulation depth.
+The procedure is repeated for different values of AM modulation amplitude.
 This allows us to monitor the frequency shift of the membrane resonance peak for different values of the near-IR excitation beam power.
-As shown in Figs.~\ref{fig:resonance_peak_AM_mod_NIR}a and \ref{fig:resonance_peak_AM_mod_NIR}b, a blue-shift is visible in the peak frequency when increasing the modulation depth from 10\% to 50\%, corresponding to an average near-IR power from \SI{9.6}{mW} to \SI{7.8}{mW}, respectively.
+As shown in Figs.~\ref{fig:resonance_peak_AM_mod_NIR}a and \ref{fig:resonance_peak_AM_mod_NIR}b, a blue-shift is visible in the peak frequency when increasing the AM modulation amplitude from \SI{100}{mV} to \SI{500}{mV}, corresponding to an average near-IR power from \SI{9.6}{mW} to \SI{7.8}{mW}, respectively.
 In particular, we can see that, in this case, the frequency shift follows a linear trend when plotted against the impinging near-IR power with a shift rate of $(102 \pm 4)$~Hz/mW.
-In this second configuration, the membrane oscillation, i.e., the presence of the resonance peak in Fig.~\ref{fig:resonance_peak_AM_mod_NIR}, is due to radiation pressure exerted by the near-IR beam, while the frequency peak redshift is due to the thermal effect.
-Indeed, these two phenomena are characterized by two different time scales \cite{Vezio:2025}.
-To prove this, we operate the setup in \textit{Conf.
+In this second configuration, the membrane oscillation, i.e., the presence of the resonance peak in Fig.~\ref{fig:resonance_peak_AM_mod_NIR}, is due to light-induced force exerted by the near-IR beam.
+Moreover, the increase in impinging power leads to a redshift of the resonance frequency, as already shown also in \textit{Conf.
 1}.